 Job Creation Tax Credits:

-allow companies which intend to create quality new jobs in the State of Ohio to benefit from a credit on their taxes due to the State.
-A business must finalize an agreement prior to creation of the jobs.
+allow companies that intend to create quality new jobs in the State of Ohio to benefit from a credit on their taxes due to the State.
+A business must finalize an agreement prior to the creation of the jobs.

 Ohio 166 Loan Program:

 The Ohio Regional “166″ Loan Program assists growing businesses in acquiring machinery, equipment, and real estate through a partnership between business owners, conventional bank financing, and HCDC.
 The Ohio Regional 166 Loan is an attractive, fixed-interest rate loan with a lower down payment.
 The interest rate is typically 2/3rds of the current prime rate.
 The Program offers up to a 15-year term for real estate and up to a 7-year term for machinery and equipment (unless appraised for a longer life).
 Monthly payments are lower, so businesses can keep their cash for working capital.
 The borrower must contribute at least 10% of the project cost in cash.
 HCDC provides up to 40% of the project cost up to a $500,000 loan.
 A private lender provides the balance on a shared first-lien basis.